ginolatorilla/k8s-homenet/README.md

 ### After `vagrant resume`, IPs are assigned host-only (eg 172.X.X.X)

 It appears that the VM will be using host-only networks, but eventually it will revert back to bridged-mode and re-acquire proper IPs from the router's DHCP.
 You can verify this by inspecting the VMs in VMWare after Vagrant finishes resuming them.

+### After `vagrant resume`, the VM's IPs could not be detected

+If you see the error message "The IP of the guest VM could not be detected", try running `vagrant ssh` on the errant VM.
+The error message provides recommendations should the VM become unreachable.